 LAUNCH MONITORS FOR GOLF SIMULATOR SHED

-That leads us to our other floor-mounted launch monitor options: FlightScope Mevo+ and Garmin Approach R10.
+That leads us to our other floor-mounted launch monitor options: FlightScope Mevo+, Rapsodo MLM2PRO and Garmin Approach R10.

-The FlightScope Mevo+ Launch Monitor should be placed about 8 feet behind the hitting area, which will cause you to need a longer shed (more like 19-20 feet ideally).
+The biggest reason for the increase in depth is because of the FlightScope Mevo+ Launch Monitor, which should be placed about 8 feet behind the hitting area, which will cause you to need a longer shed (more like 19-20 feet ideally).
 Despite the extra room needed, they work well with hosting both righties and lefties because of their central position behind the hitting area.

 Sheds with peaking ceilings make it difficult to mount any electronics, such as a projector or a launch monitor.
-However, if you have a large enough shed, you could mount an overhead launch monitor, such as the Uneekor QED or EYE XO, to a Carl’s Place Pro Enclosure.
+However, if you have a large enough shed, you could mount an overhead launch monitor to a Carl’s Place Pro Enclosure.

 Why is that, you ask?
 Well, you can safely mount electronics to the 2-inch EMT frame.